Complaints Policy Statement

 Advisory Services (IHAS).

-- The person to whom complaints should be made is
+- The person to whom complaints should be made to is the Registered Manager. ( Rose Hassan )

 The care service works on the basis that wherever possible, complaints are best dealt with directly with the service users by its staff and management, who will arrange for the appropriate enquiries to be made in line with the nature of the complaint.
 This can involve using an independent investigator as appropriate or if the complaint raises a safeguarding matter a referral to the local safeguarding adults authority.